-With proper planning for all!
-Thank you ag g and supervision, we hope that the field trip will be an enjoyable experience gain!
-I agree to f follow the guidelines listed above while attending the field trip with my child/relative.
+With proper planning and supervision, we hope that the field trip will be an enjoyable experience for all!
+Thank you again!

+\\\\\ I agree to follow the guidelines listed above while attending the field trip with my child/relative.

 Signature:

 Parent and Family Engagement Policy Louisa-Muscatine Community School District